Anti-Palestinian racism: Israel

 In the 21st century, there has been a steady increase in violence and terror perpetrated by Israeli settlers against Palestinians.
 In 2012, an EU heads of mission report found that settler violence had more than tripled in the three years up to 2011.
 United Nations Office for the Coordination of Humanitarian Affairs (OCHA) figures state that the annual rate of settler attacks (2,100 attacks in 8 years) has almost quadrupled between 2006 and 2014.
 In 2021, there was yet another wave of settler violence which erupted after a 16-year-old settler died in a car chase with Israeli police after having hurled rocks at Palestinians.
 So far it has resulted in 44 incidents in the span of a few weeks, injuring two Palestinian children.
 In the latter parts of 2021, there has been a marked increase in settler violence toward Palestinians, condemned at the United Nations Security Council.

-This violence increased further following the election of a far-right government in 2022 which proposed to expand Israeli settlements in Palestinian territories, as well as the Hamas attack on Israel on 7 October 2023.
+This violence increased further following the election of a far-right government in 2022 which proposed to expand Israeli settlements in Palestinian territories, as well as the October 7 attacks in 2023.